 4. How long should I spend writing my AMCAS personal statement?

-We recommend giving yourself about 8 weeks to brainstorm, draft, polish, and revise.
-Don’t hesitate to get medical school application help if you are struggling with any aspect of admissions.
+We recommend giving yourself a minimum of 2 months to brainstorm, draft, polish, and revise.
+Don’t hesitate to get medical school admissions consulting help if you are struggling with any aspect of admissions.

 5. If I have to go through another application service, can I re-use my AMCAS personal statement?